RhetTbull/osxmetadata/README.md

 Supported attribute names include all attributes defined for [MDItem](https://developer.apple.com/documentation/coreservices/file_metadata/mditem) and all resource keys defined for [NSURL](https://developer.apple.com/documentation/foundation/nsurl?language=objc) as well as the following additional attributes:

 - `_kMDItemUserTags` - list of Finder tags
+- `kMDItemDownloadedDate` - date the file was downloaded

 Additionally, osxmetadata defines a "shortcut name" attribute for each MDItem attribute that can be used as a shortcut `OSXMetaData` class attribute.
 The shortcut name is the lowercase value of text following `kMDItem` for each attribute.
 For example, `kMDItemAuthors` has a short name of `authors` so you can set the authors like this: